macgregor/endlessfrontier_api/README.md

 This application produces a standalone jar which contains a Jetty server so it does not need to be deployed to an application server.
 Simply build and run `java -jar`:

 1. `./gradlew build`
-2. `java -jar build/output/endlessfrontier-rest-0.0.1/endlessfrontier-rest.jar server`
+2. `java -jar build/endlessfrontier-api.jar server src/main/resources/config.yml`

 ## API Documentation